-(2) The Fund's advisor has contractually agreed to reduce the Fund's fees and/or absorb expenses of the Fund until at least November 1, 2018 to ensure that total annual Fund operating expenses after expense waiver and reimbursement (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; expenses of other investment companies in which the Fund may invest; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) will not exceed 1.25% of average daily net asset attributable to Class I shares.
+(2) The Fund's advisor has contractually agreed to reduce the Fund's fees and/or absorb expenses of the Fund until at least March 1, 2019 to ensure that total annual Fund operating expenses after expense waiver and reimbursement (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) will not exceed 1.25% of average daily net assets attributable to Class I shares.
 This agreement may be terminated by the Fund's Board of Trustees on 60 days' written notice to the advisor.
 These fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits.